Broken link building, BLB, also known as “dead link building,” has been the source of division among SEOs for a while now.

 Including such filters will disqualify links from forums and directories.
 Also, it will disqualify spammy, low-authority sites.

-So, how can you make your replacement pages BETTER?
+How can you make your replacement pages better?

-• Update the statistics and figures.
-This is an opportunity to make your replacement page better and refreshed.
+- Update the statistics and figures.
+This is an opportunity to make your replacement page better and more refreshed.

-• Add other insights to back your points.
+- Add other insights to back up your points.
 You can use journalists’ comments and articles.

-Outside our suggestions, find other ways to make your replacement page stellar.
+Find other ways to make your replacement page stellar, outside of our suggestions.
 You can even get insights from podcasts and events.

 Outreach

-Now, go back to your backlink reports.
-Round up the sites linking to the qualified, deep broken links.
+Now, go back to your backlink analysis reports.
+Round up the sites linking to the qualified, deep, broken links.
 Then, reach out to them.

 To get the most results, personify your pitch.
 You can adapt the template below: